LuCeHe/lucehe.github.io/_posts/2026-09-14-fixing-english.md

 So the old attempts miss at least one of these: they leave the Latin alphabet, they do not have enough vowel signs, they change too little, or they make children learn two systems.
 DoAc keeps the familiar letters, adds marks so there are enough vowel signs, and is one system, not two.
-In the checklist below, *ies* is DoAc for *yes*.

 <table style="margin-left:auto;margin-right:auto;border-collapse:separate;border-spacing:1.5em 0.4em;text-align:left;">
   <thead>